lukerj00/ra-demo-v0/risk_assessment_tool.md

-# aiRekon Risk Assessment Tool Documentation
+# AIREKON Risk Assessment Tool Documentation

 ## Overview

-The aiRekon Risk Assessment Tool is a sophisticated web-based application designed to generate comprehensive risk assessments for events and projects.
-Built by aiRekon, this tool leverages OpenAI's GPT-4 model to provide AI-powered risk analysis, helping event organizers, project managers, and safety professionals identify, assess, and mitigate potential risks in a structured, professional manner.
+The AIREKON Risk Assessment Tool is a sophisticated web-based application designed to generate comprehensive risk assessments for events and projects.
+Built by AIREKON, this tool leverages OpenAI's GPT-4 model to provide AI-powered risk analysis, helping event organizers, project managers, and safety professionals identify, assess, and mitigate potential risks in a structured, professional manner.

 ## Purpose & Use Cases